diepe28/hdf5_corrupter/README.md

  - -t | -injectionType type, where type can be either \"percentage\" or \"count\""
  - -k | -injectionTries value, is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1.

-If "injectionType" or "injectionTries" are gives as arguments they will overwrite their equivalents in the config file.
+If "injectionType" or "injectionTries" are given as arguments, they will overwrite their equivalents in the config file.

 The .yaml configuration file must have the following entries:
 - *hdf5_file*, the path to the hdf5 file to corrupt